-Black Forest Mountain Range
+2. Black Forest Mountain Range

-The Black Forest (Schwarzwald) is a wooded mountain range bordered by the Rhine Valley borders to the west and south.
-It’s found in Baden-Württemberg, southwestern Germany.
+The Black Forest (Schwarzwald) is a wooded mountain range found in Baden-Württemberg, southwestern Germany, bordered by the Rhine Valley borders to the west and south.
+The name, ‘Black Forest,’ stemmed from the general dark color of the many pine trees that grow in the region.

-Eastern Alps is the name given to the eastern half of the Alps.
+‘Eastern Alps’ is the name given to the eastern half of the Alps.
 It’s defined as the area east of the Splügen Pass in Switzerland.
 North of the Splügen Pass, the Posterior Rhine forms the border.
-The Liro River and Lake Como form the boundary line south of the Pass
+The Liro River and Lake Como form the boundary line south of the Pass.

 The Eastern Alps include parts of Switzerland, most of Austria and Liechtenstein, and parts of southern Germany, northern Italy, and Slovenia.
 The eastern borders are the Wienerwald (Vienna Woods) and the Viennese basin, the transition zone to the Carpathian mountains.

 The Eastern Alps are traditionally divided according to the Alpenvereins-Einteilung (arrangement of the Alpine Club) into several dozen small regions, each assigned to the Northern Calcareous Alps, the Central Eastern Alps, or the Southern Calcareous Alps.

+During the Würm glaciation, the Eastern Alps were drier than the Western Alps.
+The contiguous ice shield ended in the region of the Niedere Tauern in Austria.
 This allowed many species to survive the ice age in the Eastern Alps, where they could not survive elsewhere.
 For that reason, many species of plants are endemic to the Eastern Alps.

 See Related: Cool Gifts from Germany

-Elbe Sandstone Mountains
+4. Elbe Sandstone Mountains

+Most mountaineers and tourists are attracted to higher ranges nearby.
 These include Karwendel, Wetterstein mountains, and Germany’s highest mountain, Zugspitze massif.
-The Austrian border runs over the Zugspitze massif.
-Estergebirge offers various mountaineering and trekking possibilities in winter and summer.
+Estergebirge offers numerous mountaineering and trekking possibilities in winter and summer.

+Schneeberg (1053m) is the highest mountain in the range.
 While the mountains slope away to the north and the south, there is a steep slope to the west.
 That’s where the Red Main forms the boundary of the mountains.

 The Fichtelgebirge attracts many tourists during summer and winter.
 Many come for recreational activities like hiking, skiing, and seeing the large rock formations.